 You need to make sure that how you choose to take payments is fully compliant with legal regulations and that how you store data is in line with GDPR requirements.

-A great place to start with e-commerce is with the SumUp Online Store Starter plan.
+A great place to start with e-commerce is with the SumUp Online Store.
 This option is fantastic, especially for small business owners and people who are already using social media to promote and advertise their products.

-With the Online Store Starter plan you can start selling your products online in a matter of minutes with your SumUp account.
-The plan allows you to easily create an online store where you can add your products, social media links, and shipping details.
-It can be enabled on the SumUp app to enable you start transacting online quickly and securely.
+With the Online Store, you can start selling your products online in a matter of minutes through your SumUp profile.
+In a few taps, add your products, social media links, and shipping details.

 Depending on the nature of your business, you might want to look into alternative options.
 For example, you might have already launched an online store but want to explore payment opportunities, or maybe you fancy yourself as a coder, so building a website from scratch might be more up your street.